ROBINTsrl/GPSMux/ReadMe.md

 This board and related firmware can be used to switch between two serial GPS feed based on fix status.
 The resulting feed is transmitted over a third serial line @RS232 level.
-The board is designed around Cypres PSoC CY8C27143.
+The board is designed around [Cypress](https://www.cypress.com/) PSoC CY8C27143.

 PCB has been desinged with KiCAD.